chrisbrejon/ARRI-K1S1-OCIO-Config/README.md

 | [AgX SB2383](https://github.com/sobotka/SB2383-Configuration)                                    | Troy Sobotka         | 2024         | Minimal AgX OCIO Config using Linear BT.709 |
 | [JP-2499](https://github.com/jedypod/JP2499)                                                     | JP Zambrano          | 2024         | A popular picture formation pipeline described [here](https://www.liftgammagain.com/forum/index.php?threads/2499-drt-an-alternative-picture-formation-pipeline.18639/) |
 | [Open DRT](https://github.com/jedypod/open-display-transform)                                    | Jed Smith            | 2024         | State-of-the-art Color Management Workflow |

+# Appendix: is it K1S1 or ALF-2 ?
+* On January, 1st of 2025, Joseph Goldstone provided the following information on the OCIO slack.
+* K1S1 could be constructed as a concatenated EI-specific inverse LogC3 curve, a matrix from AWG3 to Rec.
+709, a tonemapping operator and a gamma correction curve.
+That's how the original ALEXA cameras worked, starting with SUP 3.0 in 2011.
+* ALF-2 files came in with the ARRI AMIRA (a documentarian targeted camera) around 2013, and entered the mainstream ALEXA line with the ALEXA Mini shortly thereafter.
+* The equations underlying the ALF-2 LUT were never made public, but what we always emphasized was that if you took something screaming red (think: Sunkist raisins packaging) with certain spectral power distributions under certain lighting, where K1S1 would way oversaturate, the base ALF-2 LUT pulled the reds in.
+* It could do this because, unlike the mainstream ALEXA line up to (I think) the ALEXA SXT, the AMIRA and the Mini had a 3D LUT in the processing path whereas the others had only a LUT-matrix-LUT path.
+* The improvement between K1S1 and base ALF-2 was so small, and the circumstances under which one would see the differences so rare, that colorists worldwide kept using K1S1.
+They did this even when we (from the beginning) embedded the ALF-2 base UT at the start of every clip those cameras produced.